In a Nutshell

 Types of Loans

-SoFi specializes in conventional loans, offering a choice between fixed rates and adjustable rates.
+SoFi offers a choice between fixed rates and adjustable rates.
 Here are some of the characteristics of a SoFi mortgage:

 - 100% online applications, from first rate quote through to closure